jiscdev/analytics-udd/udd/student_on_assessment_instance.md

 Can contain any decimal value, for example "59", "162.87", and so on; this value may or may not be a percentage.
 ASSESS_AGREED_MARK contains a representation of ASSESS_RAW_AGREED_MARK explicitly as a percentage.

-## ASSESS_RAW_ACTUAL_MARK
-### Description
-The original mark scored by the student.

-### Purpose
-Storage of the original numerical score.

-### Derivation
-Institution

-### Valid Values
-Any decimal value

-### Format
-Decimal

-### Notes
-Can contain any decimal value, for example "59", "162.87", and so on; this value may or may not be a percentage.
-ASSESS_ACTUAL_MARK contains a representation of ASSESS_RAW_ACTUAL_MARK explicitly as a percentage.

-## ASSESS_RAW_AGREED_MARK
-### Description
-The mark scored by the student after any moderation or confirmation processes, or the only recorded mark if there are no moderation or confirmation processes.

-### Purpose
-Storage of the confirmed numerical score.

-### Derivation
-Institution

-### Valid Values
-Any decimal value

-### Format
-Decimal

-### Notes
-Can contain any decimal value, for example "59", "162.87", and so on; this value may or may not be a percentage.
-ASSESS_AGREED_MARK contains a representation of ASSESS_RAW_AGREED_MARK explicitly as a percentage.

 ## ASSESS_ACTUAL_GRADE
 ### Description
 The grade awarded to the learner as first recorded in the SRS, usually but not always, prior to formal moderation and exam board confirmation.